sourc3array/808TK/808TK.dsbundle/UI/Buttons/README.md

 Buttons are image files used by the Decent Sampler engine to create the user interface (UI) controls for some of the **808TK** kit presets.

+ - The Decent Sampler platform supports custom button graphics in JPEG or PNG format.

 ***

 # USING BUTTONS